The Funtoo Linux Vision is developed and evolved primarily by Daniel Robbins.

 The first test - does the software build from source properly?
 This isn't just about emerging ebuilds on your system -- do stage builds work with no issues using Metro?
 If not, this needs to be fixed first.
 Funtoo Linux continually builds updated operating system releases, and these must build reliably at all times.
 The focus here is for 100% correct and efficient builds using Metro, and then emerging initial applications on a Funtoo Linux system.

 OK, it builds.
 Does it run properly?
 Does it work?
 This is pretty vague, so let's put some specifics here.
 When installing Funtoo Linux from a stage3, does everything work?
 What complications or failures were encountered on initial install?
 These should be fixed, or work-arounds should be put in place, and long-term fixes should be worked on to improve the user experience.
 Remember that the focus of Funtoo Linux is on the core system - this is the stuff you touch when you first install Funtoo Linux.
 You should regularly re-install Funtoo Linux to check for any issues and prioritize user install issues and the initial user experience.

 Can I Use It?

 OK, it builds, and it runs.
 But can I actually perform tasks with the tool?
 How easy or hard is it to perform these tasks?
-The technology must be designed to support the user in performing these tasks, rather than forcing the user to jump through hoops to get something set up correctly.
+The technology (and documentation) must be designed to support the user in performing these tasks, rather than forcing the user to jump through hoops to get something set up correctly.
 Things should be automated as much as possible without taking control away from the user.
 Reasonable, secure defaults that are suitable for production workloads must be used for all applications.
 Things should emerge without blockers or missing features that must be enabled manually by the user.
 And a pet peeve - if emerge stops to tell the user that they must define a USE variable to continue, this is something that should be fixed one way or another.
 Then, when everything is said and done, it should work.

 Is It Documented?